akshay-022/BoxMate/README.md

 1. Iter-1 had 6 scenarios.
 Iter-2 has 15 scenarios.
 2. We have added rspec tests for all the code we added, with a total coverage of 100% now.

+# Test additions for final submission

+1.
+2.
+3.